#58 - Temper, Temper!

 Curtis Turner could get pretty aggressive when he wanted to pass someone.
 His style might best be described as "Knock once, then kick in the door."
 Some drivers took exception to Turner's driving style, and Curtis was as ready to have a go at it in the pits after the race, as out there on the track.
-Turner had put Billy Myers into the wall at a bull ring at one race, and after the race, Myers went looking for Curtis.
+Turner had put Bobby Myers into the wall at a bull ring at one race, and after the race, Myers went looking for Curtis.
 He was carrying a tire iron that he apparently intended to use to stove in Turner's noggin.
-Curtis was leaning in the car as Billy approached, but when Myers was a few yards away, he straightened up and turned around.
+Curtis was leaning in the car as Bobby approached, but when Myers was a few yards away, he straightened up and turned around.
 In his hand he held a .38 pistol, aimed at Myers' mid-section.
-"Where are you going with that tire iron, Billy?" he asked Myers.
+"Where are you going with that tire iron, Bobby?" he asked Myers.

 Wendell Scott was a pioneer, one of the few African-American drivers ever to compete full time in NASCAR racing.
 Certain drivers didn't think much of a black man running out there on the race track, particularly Neil Castles.
 Castles would often pull up even beside Scott, stare over at him, and then purposely ram Scott's car, putting it into the wall and out of the race.
 Besides not having a lot of money to fix the car, Scott had to do all the work himself, and if things kept going as they were, he would probably have gotten hurt.
 Finally he had enough.
 Castles pulled up alongside Scott at a race at Bowman Gray Stadium and stared over at him, preparing to make the usual blatant hit.
 When he looked over he saw Scott aiming a big old handgun right back at him.
 Castles took the hint and wisely avoided wrecking Wendell.